 - Duplicate: You might want to duplicate an application to create a different version with different parameters or properties.
-When you duplicate an application, it is automatically renamed with a unique suffix and placed adjacent to the original.
+When you duplicate an application, it is automatically renamed with a unique suffix and placed next to the original.
 You might also want to duplicate an application and then add it to a different group.
-(After duplicating, the easiest way to move an application is using drag-and-drop.)
+(After duplicating, the easiest way to move an application is dragging it.)

-To duplicate, enable or disable, rename, or delete an application:
+To duplicate, enable, disable, rename, or delete an application: